 Clearly by performance, where the higher means the better.
 In general, a guide number between GN 55 and 60 can be recommended if you intend to shoot in direct sunlight.
 Lower light output is more suitable for indoors or to lighten the scene for product photography.

-Last but not least, it will also depend on how you want to trigger the flash unless it’s mounted in a sled on a digital – on some cameras, this is possible using the remote flash control.
-Another option is to fire it using an internal flash whose flash is detected by the optical sensor of the external flash – the downside is that the latter has to “see” the flash of the internal flash.
+Last but not least, it will also depend on how you want to trigger the flash unless it’s mounted in a hot shoe on a digital – on some cameras, this is possible using the remote flash control.
+Another option is to fire it using an internal flash whose flash is detected by the optical sensor of the detachable external camera flash – the downside is that the latter has to “see” the flash of the internal flash.

 Is an inbuilt camera flash really useless?

 Definitely not, you just need to know how to use it.
 Even though it’s small, low power and its light is very close to the lens, plus on its axis, you can definitely use it.